Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.BorrowLimit"></a>

 ### BorrowLimit
-BorrowLimit enforces restrictions on a money market
+BorrowLimit enforces restrictions on a money market.

 | Field | Type | Label | Description |